Chart Color Schemes

 Werribee South shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area has university qualification rates of 21.1%, significantly lower than the SA3 area average of 37.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 14.6%, followed by postgraduate qualifications (5.1%) and graduate diplomas (1.4%).
-Trade and technical skills are prominent, with 34.1% of residents aged 15+ holding vocational credentials – advanced diplomas (12.0%) and certificates (22.1%).
+The area's university qualification rate is 21.1%, significantly lower than the SA3 area average of 37.0%.
+Bachelor degrees are most common at 14.6%, followed by postgraduate qualifications (5.1%) and graduate diplomas (1.4%).
+Vocational credentials are held by 34.1% of residents aged 15 and above, with advanced diplomas at 12.0% and certificates at 22.1%.
+Educational participation is high, with 26.2% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education